 - Images and videos

-It’s also possible that messages from alternative messaging services like WhatsApp or Viber could be recovered as well.
-(If these messages are encrypted, however, investigators won’t be able to read them.)
+It’s also possible that investigators can trace deleted WhatsApp messages—unless they were encrypted.
 If you use your Android for file storage, those files might still be hanging around in storage, too.

 What About Encryption?

 Mobile device encryption poses a big problem for forensic analysis.
-If strong encryption was used, and there’s no way to get the encryption key, it’s going to be difficult or impossible to get any data from the phone. iTunes even asks users to encrypt the backups they make on their computers.
+If the user used secure encryption, and there’s no way to get the encryption key, it’s going to be difficult or impossible to get any data from the phone. iTunes even asks users to encrypt the backups they make on their computers.

 In the end, there are no guarantees when it comes to mobile forensic investigation.
-For either side.
 There’s no way to completely secure every piece of data on your phone against a committed and intelligent investigator.
-And there’s no way to access data on every phone.
+At the same time, there’s no way to access data on every phone.

-But there’s a wide variety of constantly evolving tools out there.
-They’re designed specifically to counter the always-changing landscape of data protection.
+However, there’s a wide variety of continually evolving tools out there.
+These take into account the always-changing landscape of data protection.
 And, of course, there’s some luck involved as well.

 As always, we recommend the same things if you want to keep your data safe.
 Encrypt everything.
 Be smart about where and how you back up.
-Use strong passwords.
-And, if at all possible, don’t do anything that will put you in the crosshairs of a forensic investigation.
+Use strong passwords .
+Lastly, don’t do anything that will put you in the crosshairs of a forensic investigation.